CSCfi/csc-user-guide/docs/cloud/tutorials/integrating-external-services.md

     ```sh
     curl <test>.rahtiapp.fi -vL --resolve <test>.rahtiapp.fi:80:195.148.21.61
     ```
-    The command above uses `--resolve` to chage the ip associated to a DNS that corresponds to Rahti 2.
+    The command above uses `--resolve` to change the ip associated to a DNS that corresponds to Rahti 2.

 1. [Install](../../rahti/usage/cli/#how-to-install-the-oc-tool) and [login with OC](../../rahti/usage/cli/#how-to-login-with-oc) in Rahti 1.